BROKEN SKY

 Two Weeks Before Newton

+He found himself near a familiar rocky cliff and slumped onto the cold stone.
+The recurring view was so maddening that he considered hurling himself off the ledge—again—just to see what would happen.
 Instead, he flicked a pebble into the nearby creek and leaned forward as the water tumbled it away.
-Far below, the stream twisted a familiar path through a grassy field saddled between two mountain peaks.
-Jack knew he was dreaming, but this time he’d do something about it.
+Far below, the stream twisted through a grassy field saddled between two mountain peaks.

 “It’s time to go, Jack,” said the man standing beside him.

 The man replied, his words jumbled as if the answers he’d given in hundreds of dreams had melded together.
-It didn’t matter though, Jack already knew: He’d simply walk away and the dream would end.
+It didn’t matter though, Jack already knew: he’d simply walk away and the dream would end.

-For as long as he could remember, Jack had been having the same dream.
+For as long as he could remember, Jack Scatter had been having the same dream.
 From the bare rock he sat on, to the thin clouds in the sky above, to the song of a bird in a nearby bush, he knew what to expect from one moment to the next.

 The anonymous man spoke again with a hundred voices that mingled to obscure all meaning.